 The employer provides a safe work environment for student interns/co-ops.

-The site supervisor and the intern/co-op complete the "Objectives-Learning Agreement Form" at the beginning of the internship/co-op.
+The site supervisor and the intern/co-op complete the "CBAT Internship/Co-op Learning Application Form" at the beginning of the internship/co-op

 The site supervisor is responsible for monitoring the student's progress on the job and providing regular feedback to the student.

 The site supervisor completes a "Student Evaluation Form" at the conclusion of the internship/co-op, evaluating the student's performance while working for the employer.

 Additional important details and expectations for employers are outlined on CBAT Best Practices for Internships/Co-op Employers.

 - Update employee handbook, creating policies and procedures manual

 - Prepare individual tax returns; perform internal and external audits utilizing SAP

 - Prepare template methodology for socially responsible investment research